 External LinksAdd External Links text here.

-A large perched block, with a crack to the top, sits seemingly poised to fall at any moment.
+A large perched block, with an incredible fist crack to the top, sits seemingly poised to fall at any moment.
 It contains a jamming crack past two roofs.
-An exposed 4c slabby approach with occasional gear leads to the base of this crack.
+An runout 4c slabby approach with occasional gear leads to the base of this superb crack.
 Start in the seam leading to a detached flake, moving L almost immediately past a bulge to a slanting horizontal with good gear.
 A metre R finds a good ledge.
 Now amble up an exposed but easy groove till it gets steeper, when a step L finds a hollow flake.
 2mtrs above this is a bomber nut placement allowing you to gain the roof.
 Work your way into the overhang area and strenuously pull round to a perfect jamming crack above.
-Long sling anchors round blocks 10mtrs back and up a ledge.
+Use long sling anchors round blocks 10mtrs back and up a ledge.
 Walk off.

 Fig. 3 Ralph Heath trying to secure the key jam to launch from horizontal back to vertical albeit a temporary feet-off hanging position on Dogs of War.